Mohamed-Aziz-Aguir/CapGemini-CTI/README.md

   - news_cron.py (for latest news).
   - asrg_cron_job.py (for latest automotive cves).
   - zeroday.py (for the zero days).
-  - for the threat catalogs you can add them manually with the script addfiles.py and you can see the indices names below.
+  - for the threat catalogs you can add them manually with the script addfiles.py and you can see the indices names below (for example adding tampering to your elasticsearch inside your addfiles.py change the path in  `open("threat catalog/tampering.json", "r")`  ////// and change the index in `es.index(index="tampering", document=data)`  with the exact corresponding name from the list given below.)
   - For the iocs you just need to use or ioc analyser in the platform.

 Indices used (exact names preserved):